windowsair/wireless-esp8266-dap/README.md

 ![WIFI](https://user-images.githubusercontent.com/17078589/118365659-517e7880-b5d0-11eb-9a5b-afe43348c2ba.png)

 There is built-in ipv4 only mDNS server.
-You can access the device using `dap.local` .
+You can access the device using `dap.local`.

+> The mDNS in ESP8266 only supports ipv4.

 ![mDNS](https://user-images.githubusercontent.com/17078589/149659052-7b29533f-9660-4811-8125-f8f50490d762.png)